torvalds/linux/Documentation/driver-api/fpga/fpga-region.rst

 is intended to be used by other schemes that have other ways of accomplishing enumeration after programming.

-An fpga-region can be set up to know the following things:
+An fpga-region can be set up to kyesw the following things:

  * which FPGA manager to use to do the programming